Script Anatomy Presents

 We’re offering six workshops over a 3-day weekend, each with a Q&A at the end—character, scene, dialogue, theme, the full line-up is below.
 You can either buy individual workshops at $95 each, or… come for the whole festival!

-A FESTIVAL PASS gets you all six workshops for the price of four, plus exclusive access to the special events and extras—a Live Showrunner Panel, a Networking Mixer and three “In The Biz” craft talks by special guests in the industry, sent to your email each morning.
+A FESTIVAL PASS gets you all six workshops for the price of four, plus exclusive access to the special events and extras—a Live Showrunner Panel (check out the line up!), a Networking Mixer and three “In The Biz” craft talks by special guests in the industry, sent to your email each morning.

 Join us.
 It’ll raise your game.